workmarket/api-salesforce/README.md

 Sample code for integrating Work Market with Salesforce.
 Work Market API documentation can be found [here](https://www.workmarket.com/apidocs).

+This sample demonstrates creating an assignment in Work Market from a corresponding object in Salesforce, including pricing, location, scheduling, and custom field information.

 ##Setup

 Setting this demo up in your salesforce environment requires a few customizations in the following areas: